Leave - Sick

 - Typically, an employee should request supervisory approval for sick

 leave as far in advance as possible.
-Requests should be made in writing
+Requests are initiated by employees

-no further documentation (other than the OPM-71 or other approved method
+no further documentation (other than the request in webTA, or the OPM-71

-of requesting leave) is necessary to support a sick leave absence for up
+for those exempt from use of webTA) is necessary to support a sick leave absence for up

 to three (3) days.
 Medical certificates may be required for absences